bbdaniels/resources/README.md

 # resources
-Like a server for all my crap
+Like a server
+Running for the very first time